Jack Duavit

-Michael John "Jack" Roy Duavit (born February 20, 1970) is a Filipino politician who is serving as the representative of Rizal's 1st congressional district since 2016, and previously from 2001 to 2010.
+Michael John "Jack" Roy Duavit (born February 20, 1970) is a Filipino politician, businessman and former audio engineer who served as the representative of Rizal's 1st congressional district from 2016 to 2025, and previously from 2001 to 2010.
+He has served as a party leader of the Nationalist People's Coalition (NPC) since the 2000s.
+Duavit was elected to the board of directors at GMA Network in 2015.

 Early life

 Duavit was born on February 20, 1970.
 He is the youngest son of former Rizal 1st District representative Gilberto Duavit Sr. and Vilma Roy.
-He is also the brother of former Rizal 1st District representative Joel Duavit, Gilberto Duavit Jr., and Judith Duavit-Vasquez.
+He is also the brother of former Rizal 1st District representative Joel Duavit, GMA Network president and CEO Gilberto Duavit Jr., and Judith Duavit-Vasquez.
 Duavit graduated from his primary education from Xavier School, and his secondary education from the Ateneo de Manila.

 In De La Salle University, he earned his Bachelor of Science and Commerce major in Marketing Management.
 He also held a Recording Arts Engineering Degree at Full Sail Center for the Recording Arts Management Information Technology Program.

+Business career

 In his early career, he was the chairman, president and CEO of MRD Holdings & Investments.
 He was also the chairman and managing director of Puresound Trading, Inc.

-Duavit managed as director for several private institutions, such as GMA Network, Inc., Vigil Inc., Citynet Television, Inc., Rosmar Holdings, Inc. GMA New Media, Inc., and Social Investments Fund at Group Management & Development, Inc. Duavit was also the trustee of GMA Foundation, Inc., and Guronasyon Foundation, Inc.
+Duavit managed as director for several private institutions, such as GMA Network Inc., Vigil Inc., Citynet Television, Inc., Rosmar Holdings, Inc. GMA New Media, Inc., and Social Investments Fund at Group Management & Development, Inc. Duavit was also the trustee of GMA Foundation, Inc., and Guronasyon Foundation, Inc.